 Finishing the Contest

-When the contest is over, there are typically a number of additional steps required to “finish up”.
+When the contest is over, there are typically several additional steps required to “finish up”.
 These include “finalizing” the results, optionally exporting the results for upload to another system, and shutting PC2 down smoothly.
 This chapter discusses each of those tasks.

 Finalizing

 “Finalizing” a contest refers to certifying to PC2 that the contest has been completed.
-Finalization checks several things: insuring that all submitted runs have been judged, that all clarification requests have been answered (even if just nominally), and that event feeds are closed properly.
+Finalization checks several things: ensuring that all submitted runs have been judged, that all clarification requests have been answered (even if just nominally), and that event feeds are closed properly.
 In addition, Finalization allows for providing an indication of what “medals” should be awarded.
 (This latter step is provided for compatibility with the CLICS CCS specification and is used at the ICPC World Finals; it may or may not be relevant to your own contest.)

 Finalizing is done via the Finalize tab on the Admin Run Contest screen, shown below.
 Pressing the “Finalize” button causes PC2 to check that all prerequisites for finalization have been met, and if so to mark the contest “finalized”.